-The United Nations High Commissioner for Refugees (UNHCR), the International Committee of the Red Cross, the International Organization for Migration (IOM), World Food Program, the United Nations Relief, and Works Agency for Palestine Refugees in the Near East, and other humanitarian organizations work with refugees in the region.
-Some countries have provided long-term protection, mainly to Palestinians, Afghans, and some Africans.
-Other countries in the region have provided long-term asylum for Tibetan, Bhutanese, and Sri Lankan refugees.
-Refugees identified by UNHCR for third-country resettlement include Iraqis in Jordan, Syria, Turkey, Lebanon, Egypt, Yemen, and the Gulf States; Bhutanese in Nepal; Afghans in Pakistan, Iran, Turkey, Syria, and India; Iranians in Turkey; and Burmese in India.
+The United Nations High Commissioner for Refugees (UNHCR), the International Committee of the Red Cross, the International Organization for Migration (IOM), the World Food Program, the United Nations Relief and Works Agency for Palestine Refugees in the Near East, and other humanitarian organizations work with refugees in the region.
+Some countries have provided long-term protection and/or asylum, mainly to Tibetans, Bhutanese, Sri Lankans, Palestinians, Afghans, Somalis, and a handful of other nationalities.
+Refugees identified by UNHCR for third-country resettlement include Iraqis in Jordan, Syria, Turkey, Lebanon, Egypt, Yemen, and the Gulf States; Bhutanese in Nepal; Afghans in Pakistan, Iran, Turkey, Syria, and India; and Iranians in Turkey.

-There is no internationally agreed-upon definitive number of Iraqi refugees and internally displaced people due to the fact that they are often not registered with UNHCR and are dispersed throughout the region.
-There are some 229,000 Iraqi refugees currently registered with UNHCR in neighboring countries and an unknown number of unregistered refugees.
-UNHCR reports that 1.5 million Iraqis displaced by sectarian violence following the Samarra Mosque bombing of February 2006 remain internally displaced in Iraq.
-Approximately 35,000 third-country refugees (including Palestinians and Iranian Kurds) and 3,800 asylum seekers remain in Iraq.
+As of April 30, 202,408 Iraqi refugees were registered with UNHCR.
+There is no internationally agreed-upon definitive number of Iraqi refugees and internally displaced persons due to the fact that not all are registered with UNHCR and they are dispersed throughout the region.
+UNHCR reports that approximately 1.3 million Iraqis displaced by sectarian violence following the Samarra Mosque bombing of February 2006 remain internally displaced.
+Approximately 35,600 refugees (including Palestinians and Iranian Kurds) and 3,600 asylum seekers remain in Iraq.

-Despite the voluntary repatriation of over 5.6 million Afghan refugees since 2002, Pakistan continues to host approximately 1.7 million and Iran approximately 935,000 registered Afghan refugees, many of whom have been resident in these countries for decades.
+Despite the voluntary repatriation of over 5.6 million Afghan refugees since 2002, Pakistan and Iran continue to host approximately 1.9 million and approximately one million registered Afghans, respectively, many of whom have resided in these countries for decades.
 Hundreds of thousands of Afghans, mostly unaccompanied men, are believed to live and work in Pakistan and Iran without documentation.
 Over 10,000 Afghan refugees and asylum seekers are registered with UNHCR in India.
 Identifying durable solutions remains an important component of UNHCR's strategy in India.
-Integration of long-staying ethnic Afghan refugees, many of whom have lived in India from 15 to 27 years, is a key element of this strategy.
+Integration of long-staying ethnic Afghan refugees, many of whom have lived in India for 15 to 27 years, is a key element of this strategy.
 Local integration remains a difficult option due to opposition from host countries such as Bangladesh, Malaysia, and India.

-Thousands of ethnic Nepalis long resident in Bhutan were forced out of Bhutan in the early 1990s as a result of the Bhutanese government's policy of "one nation and one people" (also referred to as "Bhutanization").
-Despite 15 rounds of formal negotiations between Bhutan and Nepal, and pressure from the United States and other governments to resolve the issue and secure the right of return for ethnic Nepalis with legal residency in Bhutan, to date none have been permitted to return.
-Due to concerted resettlement efforts commenced in 2008 by the United States and other resettlement countries, a third of the original population of 108,000 Bhutanese refugees in Nepal have departed after spending two decades in seven camps in eastern Nepal.
+Thousands of ethnic Nepalis in Bhutan were forced out of Bhutan in the early 1990s as a result of the Bhutanese government's policy of "one nation and one people" (also referred to as "Bhutanization").
+Despite 15 rounds of formal negotiations between Bhutan and Nepal, and pressure from the United States and other governments to resolve the issue and secure the right of return for genuine Bhutanese refugees, to date none have been permitted to return.
+Due to concerted resettlement efforts commenced in 2008 by the United States and other resettlement countries, some 40,000 of the original population of 108,000 Bhutanese refugees in Nepal have departed after spending two decades in camps in eastern Nepal.